nhairs/nserver/docs/quickstart.md

     return list(A(query.name, f"1.1.1.{i+1}") for i in range(3))
 ```

-Rules can also be added to a server by calling it's [`register_rule`][nserver.server.NameServer.register_rule] method with an exiting rule.
+Rules can also be added to a server by calling the [`register_rule`][nserver.server.NameServer.register_rule] method with an exiting rule.

 ```python
 from nserver import RegexRule